fedragon/cuttlefish/README.md

 - global variables
 - git user email address

-Whenever the directory in which the configuration file resides is visited, its contents are parsed and sourced.
+Whenever you visit a directory containing a `.switchenv.yaml` file, its configuration is applied to your environment.

+**Note:** Only subdirectories of the user's home directory are scanned.

 ## Usage